Charleston church shooting: Other investigations

-The FBI is investigating possible church arson after several black churches burned down in one week's time following the shooting.
+The FBI investigated possible church arson after several black churches burned down in one week's time following the shooting.
 On July 3, Time reported that the investigation concluded that the fires were unrelated.

 Background check failure

 The FBI underwent a 30-day review to examine the lapses in the background-check system that allowed the suspected shooter to legally purchase the gun used in the shooting.
 According to James Comey, Roof had been arrested in March on a felony drug charge, which would have required an inquiry into the charge during the background check examination.
 However, he was actually arrested on a misdemeanor drug charge, which was incorrectly written as a felony at first due to a data entry error made by a jail clerk.
 The mistake was noticed by the jail two days after the arrest, but the change was not made.

 The FBI agent conducting the background check examination then called the wrong agency while making the inquiry into the drug charge, due to having limited information on law enforcement agencies in Lexington County.
 This subsequently allowed Roof to make the purchase.
 However, despite the misdemeanor charge, he still should not have been able to purchase the gun under a law that barred anyone who is an "unlawful user of or addicted to any controlled substance" from owning firearms.

 Several bills aiming to fix this loophole were proposed, and South Carolina legislation planned to discuss the loophole in 2016.
 On July 1, 2016, survivors of the shooting sued the FBI for inadvertently enabling Roof to purchase the gun which was used in the shooting.

 On August 30, 2019, the Fourth Circuit Court of Appeals ruled that the survivors and families of the deceased can sue the Federal government.